vincentleone/SimpleSchool/pages.md

         - If input is valid, redirect to Calendar View
         - else, display alert of invalid inputs and change input boxes border colors to red

-# Home Page
+# Landing Page
-This is the first page a user will see when they visit the websit.
+This is the first page a user will see when they visit the website if they are a user

 **Contains:**
 - A button to redirect to sign up page